JeremieLitzler/journal/docs/2022/10/compost-testing-and-final-result-charles-dowding/README.md

 ![A shovel in a heap of compost](/images/2022-10-23-compost-testing-and-final-result-charles-dowding-hero.jpg 'Credits: image taken from Charles Dowding’s vlog')

-Charles had come to an end with his compost comparaison.
+Charles has come to an end with his compost comparaison.
 Let's look at the results and the conclusion to draw from it.

 <!-- more -->